thandamadek-ai/Coffee-logging-app/README.md

 6) i then coded the const function for requesting data from the backend

 References
-1) https://www.w3schools.com/ helped with html css
+1) https://www.w3schools.com/ helped with html css Date accessed 8 August 2026
 2) https://dashboard.render.com/oauth/github?code=728ba539a26b3b4d43b5&state=d1638ab6-15ab-4877-a5bd-eb90a4f056d2
 3) Title: Code a frontend and backend in under 1 hour helped with creating the code for the backend request link https://www.youtube.com/watch?v=ApF5MHh3GUI Date accessed 10 August
 4) Title JSON APIs for Beginners: Build a REST API with Express helped in creating the api and its format link (https://www.youtube.com/watch?v=mlgd7JlviH0) Date accessed 10 August